Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 protocol abandonment, increasing users’ faith in the team, and encouraging continued innovation.

-### Example: Mitigation of Cross-Protocol Financial Contagion
+### Mitigation of Cross-Protocol Financial Contagion

 Although AMMs are often the first type of DeFi entity to be associated with options, the Valorem protocol was designed as a base layer that can be